po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/21-Evr_Git-Guide/README.md

 In this activity, we will walk through setting up a repository using terminal commands and Git version control.

-Git allows developers to track and store content as well as share content with others.
-During this course, we will use a class repository to share the activity code for each day.
-In addition, for each homework assignment, you will be required to share a repository with your code.
+Git allows developers to track and store versions of content as well as collaborate with others.
+For each class, we use Git to share code using a class repository.
+In addition, for each homework assignment, you will be required to provide a URL link to your GitHub repository containing your code.

-To practice the skills needed to pull the repo and blah, blah blah.
+This activity will review the terminal commands of `mkdir`, `touch`, `cd`, `ls`, `pwd`.

+You will also gain familiarity in the use of the Git commands `config`, `clone`, `add`, `commit`, `push`, `pull`, and `status`.

+These commands are essential tools that you will use to down the activities prior to each class, clone an existing repo, and create a new repo to store your code and share with others, including your homework.

 ## Instructions

 ### Configure Local Git Default Branch to Main

-If you have previously configured Git, you do not need to repeat this step!
+**If you have previously configured Git, you do not need to repeat this step!**

 * GitHub changed the default branch from `master` to `main`.
-To stay in sync with GitHub, which now sets the default branch to `main`, you need to change our local Git configuration to use `main` as the default branch.
+To stay in sync with GitHub, you need to change our local Git configuration to use `main` as the default branch.

-* If you are using macOS, you must have Git version 2.28 or later installed.
+* If you are using **macOS**, you must have Git version 2.28 or later installed.

 * To check the version you have installed, enter this command in the terminal: